-NOTE: If hydraulic cylinder needs to be extended, the protective caps on the extend and return ports will need to be removed.
+NOTE: If hydraulic cylinder needs to be extended, the protective caps on the extend and return ports will need to be temporarily removed.
 Be careful not to nick or scour rod surface when extending, also catch any oil draining out of cylinder to avoid spillage onto work area.

 - 11. Locate the hydraulic lift cylinder, slide the lift cylinder into the closed rail side of mast section-2 with rod end to top and port end to bottom of mast.
 Cylinder should extend out of mast on both ends.
-Mount the cylinder with the manual descent valve assemby facing the back of the mast, towards mast section-1. - 12.
+Return tube should be on right side when facing bottom of mast assembly. - 12.
 Original Design Cylinder Mount: Install the cylinder mount and cylinder mounting plates into the bottom of the mast section-1.
 Shim to eliminate any side clearance to prevent any strain on the sides of the mast when the bolts are tightened. - 13.
 New Design Cylinder Mount: Install the cylinder mounting plates at the bottom of the mast section-1.
-Mount plates two each side, using the the (2) two long pass through bolts and nuts, apply Loctite #242 to the bolt threads before tightening nuts. - 14.
-Original Design Cylinder: Clamp the cylinder in the mounting journal of the cylinder mount.
-Apply Loctite #242 to the journal bolt threads and torque to 85 ft. lbs.
-Align the hole in the mounting journal with the hole in the cylinder and Install the (1) 5/16" bolt.
+Mount plates two each side, using the the (2) two long pass through bolts and nuts, apply Loctite #242 to the bolt threads before tightening nuts. - Original Design Cylinder: Clamp the cylinder in the mounting journal of the cylinder mount.
+Apply Loctite #242 to the journal bolt threads and torque to 85

 Figure 2-3.
-20AM Mast Assembly Components.
-(5 - Section)
+15SP Mast Assembly Components.
+(5 Section)

 Figure 2-4.
-25AM & 36AM Mast Assembly Components.
-(6 - Section)
+12SP Mast Assembly Components.
+(4 Section)